MICHELLE HALPERN

 Besides our regular dog walking, Emily and I can tend to your dog or cat while you are away.
 We come to your house and feed and visit with your pet several times during the day.
 In the case of a dog, we take your pup for a walk each time we visit.
 We visit, feed, and play with your cat.

-While we are there we will also bring in your mail and water your plants, if you would like us to do so.
 We keep you posted on how your pet is doing.
-Should your dog or cat show signs of illness while you are gone, we will contact you and take your pet to the veterinarian, if necessary. |
+Should your dog or cat show signs of illness while you are gone, we will contact you and take your pet to the veterinarian, if necessary.

 The Beagle Scores First Place in 1952 and Holds It Until 1959